Joseph Taussig: Spanish–American War

 Taussig was a prolific and talented journalist and writer during his entire 46-year naval career.
 In later years, his direct and honest candor earned him the professional disfavor of Assistant Secretary of the Navy (and later President of the United States) Franklin D. Roosevelt and Secretary of the Navy Josephus Daniels.
-In the daily 125 page journal (with an additional 35 pages of imprints) that Taussig maintained of his experiences and observations during the Spanish–American War, he wrote about the troops embarkation from Tampa, Florida, the Army landing at Daiquirí and Siboney, the condition of the Cuban and Spanish armies, the Battle of Santiago de Cuba, a visit to Morro Castle in Havana Harbor and the fleet's triumphal and feted return to New York Navy Yard after the end of hostilities in August 1898.
+In the daily 125 page journal (with an additional 35 pages of imprints) it was said that Taussig maintained of his experiences and observations during the Spanish–American War, he wrote about the troops embarkation from Tampa, Florida, the Army landing at Daiquirí and Siboney, the condition of the Cuban and Spanish armies, the Battle of Santiago de Cuba, a visit to Morro Castle in Havana Harbor and the fleet's triumphal and feted return to New York Navy Yard after the end of hostilities in August 1898.
 Taussig's journal includes his pencil sketches of troops, ships, locations, maps, and prints of naval personnel involved in the war.
 He also wrote numerous letters to his father and brother Charles Taussig, who became a well-known attorney in New York City.
 Returning to complete his studies at the USNA, Taussig graduated in the class of 1899.